 A Word About Safety

-The activities described on this website are intended for students under the direct supervision of teachers.
-The American Association of Chemistry Teachers (AACT) cannot be held responsible for any accidents or injuries that might result from conducting the activities without proper supervision, from not specifically following directions, or from ignoring the cautions contained in the lessons.
+The activities published on this website by the American Association of Chemistry Teachers (AACT) are intended for students under direct supervision of teachers.
+If any content is used in an at-home setting or during virtual-learning, students must conduct all activities under adult supervision.
+Safety precautions outlined in each classroom resource should be followed.
+Using alternative materials or procedures for these activities at home may jeopardize the level of safety and therefore is at the user’s own risk.
+AACT cannot be held responsible for any accidents or injuries that might result from conducting the activities without proper supervision, from not specifically following directions, or from ignoring the cautions contained in the resources.

 Updated safety guidelines for high school chemistry labs, from the American Chemical Society, Committee on Chemical Safety.